 TUSD must develop a process and schedule for including strategies to specifically engage African American and Latino families, including the families of English language learner ("ELL") students.
 Magnet schools will be expected to continuously rejuvenate their programs by providing opportunities for families to be engaged in the given theme.
 Each school will implement a comprehensive recruitment, sustainability, and marketing plan in conjunction with the District's marketing and recruitment plan to be developed pursuant to the USP.
-The Magnet Office will facilitate three city-wide events: Celebrate Magnet Schools show cases magnet programs at two of the city's largest shopping malls (in partnership with Donors Choose), Magnet Mania School Choice Expo is a magnet fair, and Festival of Books where magnet schools are showcased.
+The Magnet Department will facilitate three city-wide events: Celebrate Magnet Schools show cases magnet programs at two of the city's largest shopping malls (in partnership with Donors Choose), Magnet Mania School Choice Expo is a magnet fair, and Festival of Books where magnet schools are showcased.
 At each event, students will perform, projects will be exhibited, and multi-media presentations will highlight school themes.
-The Magnet Office will conduct walk-through evaluations focusing on theme implementation and integration into curriculum, quality of instruction, and school culture/environment.
+Individual schools will participate in city-wide events, each showcasing for theme visibility and recruitment.
+The Magnet Department will conduct walk-through evaluations focusing on theme implementation and integration into curriculum, quality of instruction, and school culture/environment.

 Recruitment is a key component of the Annual Evaluation.
 By August 1, 2013, each magnet program will designate a leadership team.
 Teams will reflect on past recruitment efforts, best practices utilized at other magnets in TUSD and in other districts.
-By August 1, 2013, in conjunction with Title I School-wide and Targeted Assistance Plans, magnet schools will create at least one measureable Family Engagement goal which must include specifically engaging African American families and Latino Families, including:
+By August 1, 2013, in conjunction with Title I School-wide and Targeted Assistance Plans, magnet schools will create at least one measureable Family Engagement goal which must include specifically engaging African American families and Latino Families, including the families of English Language learner ("ELL") students, including: